 Faith leaders and communities often lack necessary mindsets, skills and information to engage in a helpful way on health issues.
 Rather, they often can be the drivers of wrong information, creating barriers that prohibit people from visiting clinics, receiving vaccinations, or using birth spacing methods.
 Their influence is essential to address early marriage, harmful traditional practices, treating women and girls equitably, encouraging the involvement of men in MNCH or addressing stigma.

 Channels of Hope for MNCH is designed to help actively deconstruct these religious and social barriers to health and equitable gender relations, as well as equip faith communities to respond compassionately and practically to the serious MNCH issues in their faith communities and the broader community.
-Through this process, participants contribute to positive changes that lead to healthier mother, pregnancies and young children.
+Through this process, participants contribute to positive changes that lead to healthier mothers, pregnancies and young children.

-- Faith communities are engaged in actions that contribute to healthier mothers, pregnancies and children.
+- Faith communities are engaged in actions that contribute to healthier mothers, pregnancies and children

-- Participants and community members practice birth spacing.
+- Participants and community members practice birth spacing

-- Community members access improved prenatal care, antenatal care and care for children under 5.
+- Community members access improved prenatal care, antenatal care and care for children under 5

-- Operations research in Ghana and Kenya on the effectiveness of World Vision’s Channels of Hope methodology in tackling the sensitive topic of family planning
+Research on the effectiveness of the Channels of Hope methodology in tackling family planning

-- Key strategies from Channels of Hope MOMENT grant
+Key strategies from Channels of Hope MOMENT grant

-- From opponents to advocates: Faith leaders promote child well-being
+From opponents to advocates: faith leaders promote child well-being

-- Knowledge about birth spacing changes a Kenyan mother and her family's life
+Knowledge about birth spacing changes a Kenyan mother and her family's life